CMHAAorg/cmhaa-website/site/content/resources/amanda-watt-minterellison.md

 description: A successful legal career is often beset with a heavy workload, time pressure, significant client demands and regularly focusing on problem-solving.
-These seemingly unrelenting factors have contributed to Australian lawyers reporting significant mental health issues for many years.
+These seemingly unrelenting factors have contributed to Australian lawyers reporting significant mental health issues for many years
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: Champion or advocate